Hierarchy nodes and hierarchy node properties¶

 On the Hierarchy sheet, you will find adjacent named ranges called HierarchyTreeInclHeaders and

-These are used to define the hierarchy tree and the hierarchy node properties.
+These define the hierarchy tree and the

 Using a JSON or YAML model¶